Injuries // Category

 • Improve neck posture

-• Normalise your muscles lengths and resting muscle tension
+• Normalize your muscles lengths and rest muscle tension

 • Resolve any deficit in neural tissue extensibility